 4. Is the context that judge the odor.
 In the context of a physical activity like practicing at the gym a bad smell it is accepted but during a regular work meeting that same smell it is criticized.

-We divided the recommendations in three areas: emotional, sensorial and deodorant.
+We divided the product recommendations in three areas: emotional, sensorial and packaging.

-The smell is influenced by emotions : depression, stress, peace, happineess.
+The smell is influenced by emotions : depression, stress, peace, happiness.

 1. a) Emotional feedback: Same as with music we want to listen to certain type of music because we already feel certain emotions or because we want to stimulate certain emotions.

-Idea: Deodorants can play a role in stimulating certain mood by providing different fragances.
+Idea: Deodorants can play a role in stimulating certain mood by providing different fragrances.